lijenny99/media-diary/README.md

 A running list of all the movies I watched in quarantine.
-Built with React.
+Built with React 🚀